-- 2) Suppliers shall not engage in discrimination based on race, color, age, gender, sexual orientation, gender identity and expression, ethnicity or country of origin, disability, pregnancy, religion, political affiliation, union membership or, veteran status, pension eligibility, genetic information or marital status in hiring and employment practices such as wages, promotions, rewards, and access to training. - 3) Suppliers shall not engage in discrimination against employees based on the company to which these workers belong when operating within the same workplace.
+2) Suppliers shall not engage in discrimination based on race, color, age, gender, sexual orientation, gender identity and expression, ethnicity or country of origin, disability, pregnancy, religion, political affiliation, union membership or, veteran status, pension eligibility, genetic information or marital status in hiring and employment practices such as wages, promotions, rewards, and access to training.

-- 4) Suppliers are required to establish a management system that applies equitably to both short-term and fixed-term workers, in comparison to regular employees. - 5) Unless medical tests are required for legal or safety reasons, workers or potential workers shall not be subjected to medical tests (e.g., pregnancy or purity tests) that could be used in a discriminatory way.
+- 3) Suppliers shall not engage in discrimination against employees based on the company to which these workers belong when operating within the same workplace. - 4) Suppliers are required to establish a management system that applies equitably to both short-term and fixed-term workers, in comparison to regular employees. - 5) Unless medical tests are required for legal or safety reasons, workers or potential workers shall not be subjected to medical tests (e.g., pregnancy or purity tests) that could be used in a discriminatory way.

 2.2.
-Freedom of association and collective bargaining
+Freedom of Association

 - 1) Suppliers shall respect the right of all workers to form and join worker council or trade unions.
 This commitment extends not only to the right to participate in lawful labor gatherings but also to the right to abstain from participation. - 2) Suppliers shall maintain consistent communication with labor unions or labormanagement councils and effectively oversee the implementation and management of agreements reached through these channels.
-This includes routine engagement, the maintenance of records or documentation of implementation outcomes, and the sharing of progress updates. - 3) Suppliers should guarantee the freedom and right to collective bargaining through their representatives in order to reach an agreement on the working conditions of workers.
-In addition, suppliers should not refuse collective bargaining without justifiable reasons, and should respect the results of collective bargaining and faithfully implement them.
+This includes routine engagement, the maintenance of records or documentation of implementation outcomes, and the sharing of progress updates.

 2.3.
-Protection of Young Workers
+Young Workers

 - 1) Suppliers shall not use child labor in any stage of manufacturing.
 Suppliers shall follow ILO Convention No.138 and domestic regulation on the minimum age for admission to employment and work.
 The term "child" refers to any person under the age of 15, or under the age for completing compulsory education, or under the minimum age for employment in the country, whichever is greatest. - 2) Suppliers shall take required actions to verify the age of prospective employees' age during the hiring process.
-If any child labor is detected, HD HMS reserves the right to terminate the contract with the supplier promptly. - 3) Suppliers shall ensure proper management of young workers under the age of 18 through proper maintenance in accordance with relevant laws.
+If any child labor is detected, HHI reserves the right to terminate the contract with the supplier promptly. - 3) Suppliers shall ensure proper management of young workers under the age of 18 through proper maintenance in accordance with relevant laws.